Cleveland Heights, Ohio – City Ordinances

 (d) Subsections (b) and (c) of this section do not apply to violations of Section 333.01 of this Traffic Code.
 (ORC 4511.52)

-(e) The provisions of this Traffic Code shall apply to bicycles except those which by their nature are not applicable.
+(e) The provisions of this Traffic Code shall apply to bicycles and mobility devices except those which by their nature are not applicable.

 373.02 RIDING UPON SEATS; HANDLE BARS; HELMETS AND GLASSES.